Harmful algal bloom: Nutrients

+Iron fertilization

+Iron fertilization is the intentional introduction of iron-containing compounds (like iron sulfate) to iron-poor areas of the ocean surface to stimulate phytoplankton production.
+This is intended to enhance biological productivity and/or accelerate carbon dioxide (CO_{2}) sequestration from the atmosphere.
+Iron is a trace element necessary for photosynthesis in plants.
+It is highly insoluble in sea water and in a variety of locations is the limiting nutrient for phytoplankton growth.
+Large algal blooms can be created by supplying iron to iron-deficient ocean waters.

+Iron is a trace element in the ocean and its presence is vital for photosynthesis in plants such as phytoplankton.
+Adding iron to deficient areas promotes phytoplankton growth.

 Climate change

 Climate change contributes to warmer waters which makes conditions more favorable for algae growth in more regions and farther north.
 In general, still, warm, shallow water, combined with high-nutrient conditions in lakes or rivers, increases the risk of harmful algal blooms.
-Warming of summer surface temperatures of lakes, which rose by 0.34 °C decade per decade between 1985 and 2009 due to global warming, also will likely increase algal blooming by 20% over the next century.
+Warming of summer surface temperatures of lakes, which rose by 0.34 °C per decade (0.34 °C.decade^{-1}) between 1985 and 2009 due to global warming, also will likely increase algal blooming by 20% over the next century.

-Although the drivers of harmful algal blooms are poorly understood, they do appear to have increased in range expansion and frequency in coastal areas since the 1980s.
+Although the drivers of harmful algal blooms are poorly understood, they appear to have increased in range expansion and frequency in coastal areas since the 1980s.
 The is the result of human induced factors such as increased nutrient inputs (nutrient pollution) and climate change (in particular the warming of water temperatures).
 The parameters that affect the formation of HABs are ocean warming, marine heatwaves, oxygen loss, eutrophication and water pollution.